 Contact person is Claus Jørgensen: firstname.lastname@example.org

-The Nanodatabase is funded by the European Research Council through the project EnvNano - Environmental Effects and Risk Evaluation of Engineered Nanomaterials (grant no. 281579) and was partly funded by the Danish Consumer Council and by the Villum Foundation (project nr.
-VKR022070) between 2011-2014.
+Between 2011-2014, The Nanodatabase was partially funded by the European Research Council through the project EnvNano - Environmental Effects and Risk Evaluation of Engineered Nanomaterials (grant no. 281579) and partially by the Danish Consumer Council and by the Villum Foundation (project nr.
+VKR022070).